w3c/web-advertising/support_for_advertising_use_cases.md

 # Enablers for first parties

-Section on use-cases which are not strictly advertising driven but will need consideration in terms of how they can be handled in the web-platform going forward as they are key enablers for publishers, advertiser as well as users.
+Section on use-cases which are not strictly advertising driven but will need consideration in terms of how they can be handled in the web platform going forward as they are key enablers for publishers and advertisers, as well as users.

 ## Federated Single Sign-on

-Across all the proposals already published and the viewpoints shared by the browsers (Privacy Models), it is quite clear that 1-st parties in general will need to build more direct/explicit consumer relations to be able to sustain advertising supported business models in the open web.
+Across all the proposals already published and the viewpoints shared by the browsers (Privacy Models), it is quite clear that first parties in general will need to build more direct/explicit consumer relations to be able to sustain advertising supported business models in the open web.
 Federated Sign-on as a means of scalable authorization / authentication is a key enabler to that.
-It servers both site owners, simplifying consumer onboarding, as well as the users in terms of ease of use, transparency, security etc.
+It serves both site owners, simplifying consumer onboarding, as well as the users in terms of ease of use, transparency, security etc.

 As noted in the WebID Proposal, identity federation has been standardized outside the web platform largely by just using basic primitives (re-directs/cookies).
 Anticipating changed behavior/constrained use of them, there is a need for a more explicit integration while still being compatible with the existing federation protocols.